BIGJRA/BIGJRA.github.io/rejuv.md

 Follow Mew out of the room, through the mirror to get the *Odd Key,* and to the Lost Castle.

-Here, we’re going to want to read all the books and keep track of all the numbers.
+Here, we're going to want to read all the books and keep track of all the numbers.
 Head up the stairs and talk to Dusclops, and enter the
 following: 0044, 6677, 3645, 9043, 7171.
 Enter the next room and get
 ready for a series of battles.
-It’s a gauntlet of 3, but nearly everything that is used is ghost, psychic, and/or dark type, so you should be able to take them out with ease with the right coverage.
+It's a gauntlet of 3, but nearly everything that is used is ghost, psychic, and/or dark type, so you should be able to take them out with ease with the right coverage.
 Shatter the bubble.